SirPryderi/Astrarium/InstallationGuide.md

 * Test if everything worked with:

-        javac -v
+        javac -version

-    that should return something like `javac 1.8.0_111`.
+    that should return something like `javac 1.8.0_131`.

 * Exit from the root session.